Simply-Static/simply-static/readme.txt

 = Security =

-WordPress is used by one in four websites[1].
+WordPress is used by [one in four websites](http://venturebeat.com/2015/11/08/wordpress-now-powers-25-of-the-web/).
 That makes it a prime target for hackers.
-There are a lot of ways that your site can be compromised, but two-thirds of all hacks are caused by vulnerabilities in WordPress plugins, themes, and core files[2].
+There are a lot of ways that your site can be compromised, but two-thirds of all hacks are caused by [vulnerabilities in WordPress plugins, themes, and core files](https://www.wordfence.com/blog/2016/03/attackers-gain-access-wordpress-sites/).

 Keeping WordPress secure requires constant vigilance.
 Exploits are being found for WordPress themes and plugins every day.
 Even WordPress itself has critical vulnerabilities from time to time.
 If you don’t stay on top of updates, your site *will* get hacked.
 It’s just a matter of when.